-Physical Might is most often used with Melee.
-Physical Finesse is most often used with Ranged Attack.
+Physical Might is most often used with Attack-Melee.
+Physical Finesse is most often used with Attack-Ranged.
 Some Melee weapons have the Finesse property.
 These may be wielded with Finesse, though doing so makes them Specialized.

 Defending: To calculate a Defense, divide the max result of your relevant defending die pool by 2, then add the appropriate static bonuses.
 This is the target difficulty number the attacker needs to hit for one threshold of success.